 Should You Sign a Personal Guarantee on a Business Loan?

-Lenders desire and sometimes require personal guarantees as a way to reduce their risk when lending money to small businesses or startups.
+Lenders desire and sometimes require personal guarantees to reduce their risk when lending money to small businesses or startups.
 By requiring a personal guarantee, lenders have an additional layer of protection in the event that the company is unable to pay.
-If your business lacks a solid business history, financials, or business assets which it can pledge as collateral, you may be required to sign a personal guarantee to secure financing, at least from that lender.
+If your business lacks solid business history, financials, or assets it can pledge as collateral, you may be required to sign a personal guarantee to secure financing from that lender.

-However easy that may seem, it may not be your best option.
-We’re here to help and explain whether or not you should sign a personal guarantee on a business loan and what are other options.
+However, it may not be your best option.
+We’re here to help and explain whether you should sign a personal guarantee on a business loan, and what other options you have.

 What Is a Personal Guarantee?

-A personal guarantee is a legal agreement in which an individual (usually the business owner or principal) agrees to be personally responsible for repaying a debt, loan, or other obligation if the business cannot do so.
-By signing a personal guarantee, the individual puts their personal assets, such as their home, car, or savings, at potential unlimited risk if the business defaults.
-Essentially, the business owner as guarantor promises to repay the debt from their own wages, finances, property, etc, if the business is unable to do so.
+A personal guarantee is a legal agreement that an individual (usually the business owner or principal) agrees to be personally responsible for repaying a debt, loan, or other obligations if the business cannot do so.
+By signing a personal guarantee, the individual puts their personal assets, such as their home, car, and savings, at potential unlimited risk if the business defaults.
+Essentially, the business owner as guarantor promises to repay the debt from their own wages, finances, property, etc., if the business is unable to do so.

 Should You Sign a Personal Guarantee on a Business Loan?

-First, as a general rule of thumb, you should never sign a personal guarantee, much less for a business loan if you can avoid it.
-That guarantee could put you at risk beyond simply personal bankruptcy if your business fails to meet its obligation.
-If the business defaults, commercial debt collectors are not required to abide by Federal Fair Debt Collection Act laws, which typically shield individuals from harassment.
+As a rule of thumb, you should avoid signing a personal guarantee, especially if it is for a business loan.
+That guarantee could put you at risk beyond just personal bankruptcy if your business fails to meet its obligation.
+If your business defaults, commercial debt collectors are not required to abide by Federal Fair Debt Collection Act laws, which typically protect individuals from harassment.

-You can expect creditors and their debt collectors to contact your family, a new place of work, social media, attack your personal bank account, and e-commerce apps such as Venmo, Facebook Marketplace, PayPal, Cash App, etc. Moreover, they will likely file suit and may allege you defrauded them which can survive even personal bankruptcy.
+You can expect creditors and their debt collectors to contact your family, a new place of work, social media, attack your personal bank account, and e-commerce apps such as Venmo, Facebook Marketplace, PayPal, Cash App, etc. Furthermore, they will likely file suit and may allege you defrauded them, which can survive even personal bankruptcy.

-Here are some other factors to consider to sign a personal guarantee on a business loan:
+Factors to consider before signing a personal guarantee on a business loan:

 1. Your personal financial situation: If you have a stable income and a solid credit history, you may be in a better position to sign a personal guarantee.
 If you have a lot of debt or a poor credit score, taking on additional personal liability may not be wise.